Book a free strategy call — pick a time that works for you Book Now →

 Security Included at Every Tier

-OpenClaw Security Hardening: Docker, Firewall, OAuth & Kill Switch
+OpenClaw Security Hardening: SOUL.md, Firewall, OAuth & Kill Switch

 Every ManageMyClaw deployment includes our full security hardening framework.
 No upsells.
 No premium tiers.
 The same protection whether you pay $499 or $2,999 — because an unhardened agent is a liability regardless of what you paid.